 NERVE INVOLVEMENT >>

-- Muscle wasting effecting the thumb pad muscles in the palm.
+- Muscle wasting affecting the thumb pad muscles in the palm.

-- Numbness or tingling effecting the arm or fingers
+- Numbness or tingling affecting the arm or fingers

 - Shoulder, neck or hand pain.

 - Weakness in a particularly affecting grip.